-Before entering on the treatment, an advantage may be derived from pointing out some methods of ascertaining the degree and course of the curvature, and if the spine be free from anchylosis or inflammation.
+Before entering on the treatment, an advantage may be derived from pointing out some methods of ascertaining the degree and course of the curvature, and if the spine be free from anchylosis, or inflammation.
 In the generality of cases, the degree and form of the curvature are evident, and can be distinctly traced by the eye or the fingers.
-If not, and it is desirable to ascertain the precise degree of curvilinear deviation, " a plumb-line may be suspended opposite the middle of the occiput, whilst the patient stands in the first position of dancing-masters, which will hang perpendicular to the centre of the pelvis, and the deviations on each side of this line can be marked with red or black ink."
+If not, and it is desirable to ascertain the precise degree of curvilinear deviation, "a plumb-line may be suspended opposite the middle of the occiput, whilst the patient stands in the first position of dancing-masters, which will hang perpendicular to the centre of the pelvis, and the deviations on each side of this line can be marked with red or black ink."
 Having thus ascertained the degree and form of the curvature, we may endeavour to discover what changes can be effected in the distorted position of the vertebræ, and what approximation can be made to the true spinal line.
-Let the patient first raise himself as erect as possible; he should then perform flexion and extension of the vertebral column; the spine should next be stretched in the recumbent posture by assistants; and lastly, let him be suspended by the head, with weights to his feet, in the manner already described at p.
-91. If the curves be diminished by these evolutions; if the spine be brought by them to a line nearly straight; if all the vertebræ change their position and perform some degree of motion; it may be inferred there is no anchylosis.
-If no pain be excited by those movements, the absence of inflammation may be deduced.
+Let the patient first raise himself as erect as possible; he should then perform flexion and extension of the vertebral column; the spine should next be stretched in the recumbent posture by assistants; and, lastly, let him be suspended by the head, with weights to his feet, in the manner already described at p.
+146. If the curves be diminished by these evolutions; if the spine be brought by them to a line nearly straight; if all the vertebræ change their position and perform some degree of motion; it may be inferred, there is no anchylosis.
+If no pain be excited by those movements, the absence of inflammation may be deduced, and the prognosis may be favorable.
+But if the lateral distortions cannot be lessened by these evolutions and mechanical contrivances, the favorable issue is uncertain, and the patient should not be buoyed up with fallacious hopes of a perfect recovery, that will be most probably disappointed; and if pain be excited, the prognosis should be guarded, as the termination of spinal inflammation is not always subject to remedial control.